-Cauliflower is trendy today, but these fried cauliflower have always been part of the Chilean home cuisine.
+Cauliflower is trendy today, but these fried cauliflowers have always been part of the Chilean home cuisine.

 This recipe is part of a compensated campaign in collaboration with Kikkoman® and Latina Bloggers Connect.
 I received compensation and products for its realization.
 The recipe and all opinions are mine and have not been edited by others.

-Teriyaki sauce was created in Japan as a simple mixture of soy sauce and spices, then in Hawaii, Japanese-Americans added to the traditional recipe: fresh ginger, brown sugar and pineapple juice to get the recipe we enjoy today and it’s popular around the world.
+The teriyaki sauce was created in Japan as a simple mixture of soy sauce and spices, then in Hawaii, Japanese-Americans added to the traditional recipe: fresh ginger, brown sugar, and pineapple juice to get the recipe we enjoy today and it’s popular around the world.
 Its name refers to the glaze-broiled color.
 It’s my favorite to marinate meats of all kinds, it gives it a tangy and very tasty flavor.
-And I recommend to also try it also on brussel sprouts and mushrooms.
+And I recommend to also try it also on Brussel sprouts and mushrooms.

 for 4 people